developingAlex/lakedisappointment/README.md

     })

     ```
-1. add nodemon for development: `yarn add nodemon --dev`
+1. Add nodemon for development: `yarn add nodemon --dev`
-1. add nodemon line to your package.json file to allow running the shortcut `yarn dev` to start your development server:
+1. Add nodemon line to your package.json file to allow running the shortcut `yarn dev` to start your development server:
     ```javascript
     …
     },